• Skip to primary navigation

 You can do this by placing your pears in a paper bag or air-tight container with a ripe banana or apple.
 The ripe fruit will emit a gas that speeds up the ripening process in pears.

-No, because pears aren’t keto-friendly due to their high carb count.
+No, due to the high carb counts in the oats, pears and maple syrup.
 You can lower the carbs in this recipe by substituting golden monk fruit sweetener for pure maple syrup, but it still won’t be a keto-friendly dessert.

 Enjoy!